theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/report.md

 ![](Images/First 100 Sequences on Log Scale.png)

 ### Algorithms and Techniques
 As mentioned above, a number in a sequence is equivalent to a word.
 Based on this observation, we try to predict the last number based on the preceding numbers.
-Hence, the problem can be treated as the [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click to check") domain.
+Hence, the problem can be treated as the Natural Language Processing (NLP) domain.

 It's known that RNNs can use their internal memory to process arbitrary sequences of inputs.
-This makes them applicable to tasks such as unsegmented, connected [handwriting recognition](https://en.wikipedia.org/wiki/Handwriting_recognition "Click to check") or [speech recognition](https://en.wikipedia.org/wiki/Speech_recognition "Click to visit").
+This makes them applicable to tasks such as unsegmented, connected handwriting recognition or speech recognition.

 Training a RNN is similar to training a traditional Neural Network.
 Considering the parameters are shared by all time steps in the network, the gradient at each output depends not only on the calculations of the current time step, but also the previous time steps, we use the backpropagation algorithm to deal with it.
 For example, in order to calculate the gradient at the 4th step, we would need to backpropagate 3 steps and sum up the gradients.
 This is called Backpropagation Through Time (BPTT).
 For now, just be aware of the fact that vanilla RNNs trained with BPTT have difficulties learning long-term dependencies (e.g., dependencies between steps that are far apart) due to what is called the vanishing/exploding gradient problem.

-To solve the problem, based on plain RNNs the [Gated Recurrent Units (GRUs)](https://en.wikipedia.org/wiki/Gated_recurrent_unit "Click to check") - a gating mechanism RNNs - will be used as the classifier to see if it can give reasonable prediction of a given sequence's last term in the test set ([Long Short Term Memory (LSTM) networks](https://en.wikipedia.org/wiki/Long_short-term_memory "Click to check") is also applicable but not used and discussed here).
+To solve the problem, based on plain RNNs the [Gated Recurrent Units (GRUs)](https://en.wikipedia.org/wiki/Gated_recurrent_unit "Click to check")[^fn8] - a gating mechanism RNNs - will be used as the classifier to see if it can give reasonable prediction of a given sequence's last term in the test set ([Long Short Term Memory (LSTM) networks](https://en.wikipedia.org/wiki/Long_short-term_memory "Click to check")[^fn9] is also applicable but not used and discussed here).

 The idea behind a GRU layer is quite similar to that of a LSTM layer, the equations are shown as follows.